 If you are not in the habit of reading scholarly journal articles, they can be difficult to read and understand.
 Here is a primer on how to read scholarly articles followed by a worksheet you can use to help you understand and evaluate a scholarly article.

 Unless otherwise noted, you can access all of the subscription websites and databases without logging in when in the library or other AAU buildings.
-To access these resources from off-campus, when prompted, enter your name and the 8-digit student or faculty ID number located on the front of your AAU ID card.
+To access these resources from off-campus, when prompted, enter your login credentials for Brightspace.
 Some resources require a separate username and password; please read the description of each resource for more information.
-If you have trouble accessing any of the websites or databases, contact Brian Schumacher, AAU's Online Resources Librarian.
+If you have trouble accessing any of the websites or databases, contact email@example.com.